DeuxEx/LogAnalyzer/README.md

 Screenshots:

-Are taken when avatar and team name are globalling.
+Are taken when avatar and/or team name are globalling.

 Names on the files include the item/mob and the value.